mangalpratyush/JavaScript/README.md

 # JavaScript
-A code repo for learning java script
+A code repo for learning java script.